In Search of Manny

 In Search of Manny is the debut extended play by American alternative rock band Luscious Jackson.
 The EP was released in 1992 on Grand Royal.
-It is essentially the band's demo tape, released after Mike D of Grand Royal heard a copy.
+It is essentially the band's demo tape, released after Mike D of Beastie Boys heard a copy.
 It was the label's first release.

 Recording

 The majority of the album was recorded by Jill Cunniff and Gabrielle Glaser, with Vivian Trimble and Kate Schellenbach appearing on only two tracks.

 Critical reception

 MusicHound Rock: The Essential Album Guide wrote that the EP "blends girl group pop, hip-hop rhythms, and smooth urban attitude into a unique stew."
 The Spin Alternative Record Guide called the songs "sweet and sleazy, irradiated by Cunniff's honeyed vocals and Glaser's glacial sass."